Bud, Not Buddy: Plot

 Bud meets Herman and his band and declares himself to be Herman's son, though his confidence is shaken when he sees that Herman is elderly.
 Bud becomes friends with the band members (who give him a saxophone by the end of the book), but Herman treats Bud with great animosity.
 Bud is soon forced to deliver the news that his mother, Angela Janet, is dead.
 This brings great grief to Herman, who is revealed to be Angela's estranged father.

 The story ends with Herman apologizing to Bud for his animosity and allowing him to stay with him and the band.
-Despite all of his dilemmas and grief, Bud may finally have a happy ending.
+Despite all of his dilemmas and grief, Bud has a happy ending.